Saniya Sethi

 Final Outcome

 Due to personal time constraints, user testing of the updated prototype couldn't be conducted.
-Therefore, I assessed and refined decisions for both the advert and the app myself.
+Therefore, based on data and insights from previous stages, I assessed and refined decisions for both the advert and the app myself.

 Advert

 The advert was enhanced with a more engaging style, inspired by external sources such as adverts on the train.
-It’s placed in a billboard by the supermarket as that was one of the main spots my participants said they would be more likely to notice an advert.
+It’s placed on a billboard by the supermarket, as that was one of the main spots my participants said they would be more likely to notice an advert.

 App